itzpraveen/solarERP/README.md

 - **Equipment**: `/api/equipment` - Equipment and inventory management
 - **Documents**: `/api/documents` - Document storage and sharing
 - **Reports**: `/api/reports` - Analytics and reporting

+## Contributing

+- Fork the repository and create a feature branch
+- Ensure linting and tests pass (`npm run lint && npm run test`)
+- Commit your changes and open a pull request

 ## License